kubeflow/spark-operator/docs/user-guide.md

 For a quick introduction on how to build and install the Spark Operator, and how to run some example applications, please refer to the [Quick Start Guide](quick-start-guide.md).
-For a complete reference of the API definition of the `SparkApplication` custom resources, please refer to the [API Specification](api.md).
+For a complete reference of the API definition of the `SparkApplication` and `ScheduledSparkApplication` custom resources, please refer to the [API Specification](api.md).
 The Spark Operator ships with a command-line tool called `sparkctl` that offers additional features beyond what `kubectl` is able to do.
 Documentation on `sparkctl` can be found in [README](../sparkctl/README.md).

 ## Table of Contents
 * [Using a SparkApplication](#using-a-sparkapplication)